Comment on page

 The Pulumi plugin can optionally make use of stack tags to implement fast service status checks, which can be a major boost to performance when deploying projects containing several Pulumi stacks.

-Finally, the plugin defines several plugin-specific commands that let you run Pulumi commands in one or more Pulumi modules in dependency order (which can be very useful for projects with several Pulumi stacks).
+Finally, the plugin defines several plugin-specific commands that let you run Pulumi commands in one or more Pulumi deploy actions in dependency order (which can be very useful for projects with several Pulumi stacks).

-Once you've got your Pulumi module configured, it will be deployed when you run
+Once you've got your Pulumi deploy actions configured, they will be deployed when you run

-garden deployin your project—just like any other Garden service!
+garden deployin your project; just like any other Garden deploy!

 Garden's dependency graph functionality is a great fit for stack references.
 For example, if

-# Here, you should list all stack references used by this module's pulumi program.
+# Here, you should list all stack references used by this action's pulumi program.

-# Make sure to add a dependency on each pulumi module you're using for stack references
+# Make sure to add a dependency on each pulumi action you're using for stack references

 # above (otherwise an error will be thrown when you deploy).